dribnet/purvs/README.md

 ## PS1 MDDN 242 2017

-### Outrageous clock
+### worm clock

-Describe the idea for your clock here - replacing this text.
+I just want to show my style of clock in a movement of the worm.
 Be sure to use complete sentences, and you can reference your image above.
 You can also include
 [web links](https://en.wikipedia.org/wiki/Clock_of_the_Long_Now)